 We believe all women deserve the opportunity to have a voice and reach their full potential, both in their work-life and home-life.
-That’s why Target, together with Kmart, have committed to support health, education or professional skills training to at least 100,000 women in our supply chain by 2025.
+That’s why Target, have committed to support health, education or professional skills training to at least 100,000 women in our supply chain by 2025.

 To achieve this, we have partnered with BSR HER project, which is a collaborative initiative to empower low-income women working in global supply chain.
 Bringing together international companies, suppliers, and local NGOs.
 HER Project drives impact for women and businesses via workplace-based interventions on health, financial inclusion, and gender equality.

 We currently support two BSR HER programs in-line with our commitment: HER Heath and HERessentials.

 The HER Health program is conducted in-person by experience facilitations and peer-to-peer learning, and is 12-18 months in duration.

 We are also supporting the HERessentials Program, which is designed to help women, who have been disproportionately impacted by the economic and social consequences of COVID-19.
 HERessentials ian app which provides critical information to vulnerable female and male workers and managers in global supply chains during times of crisis, including information on health, financial resilience, and tools for building harmonious relationships and handling stress.
 It’s also designed to increase workers’ digital and tech literacy and heighten resilience in an increasingly technological world of work.
 The app puts technology in the hands of low-income women with low tech skills, and at the same time empowers suppliers to take ownership of worker training on essential topics.The Her Essentials program takes 5-6 months to complete.